google/canvas-5-polyfill/README.md

-# Canvas5
+# Canvas 5 Polyfill

-Canvas5 is a Javascript polyfill library to fill in new features for HTML 5 Canvas that browsers may not have implemented yet, such as Path2D objects and ellipse() on CanvasRenderingContext2D.
+Canvas 5 Polyfill is a Javascript polyfill library to fill in new features for HTML 5 Canvas that browsers may not have implemented yet, such as Path2D objects and ellipse() on CanvasRenderingContext2D.

 ## Installation

-Canvas5 uses [http://bower.io/](Bower) to make installation easy:
+Canvas 5 Polyfill uses [http://bower.io/](Bower) to make installation easy:

 ```
     bower install --save canvas-5-polyfill
 ```

-You can also get the code directly at [https://github.com/google/canvas5](GitHub).
+You can also get the code directly at [https://github.com/google/canvas-5-polyfill](GitHub).

 ## Usage